Likelihood-based Spacings Goodness-of-Fit Statistics for Univariate Shape-constrained Densities: Discussion

-While the likelihood ratio test requires a modification because the MLE for the class of all densities do not exist, such a modification is unnecessary when a smaller class of alternatives is used in which the MLE exists.
-For instance, suppose we want to test the hypothesis that $H_0: f_0$ is $2$-monotone versus $H_1: f_0$ is $1$-monotone.
-Then, the log-likelihood ratio
+While our proposed likelihood ratio test makes use of a histogram-type estimator because the MLE for the class of all densities does not exist, such a modification is not necessary when a smaller class of alternatives is used in which the MLE exists.
+For instance, suppose we want to test the hypothesis that $H_0: f_0$ is $2$-monotone versus $H_1: f_0$ is $1$-monotone but not $2$-monotone.
+Denote $\hat{f}_{n,k}$ as the $k$-monotone MLE.
+Then, the log-density ratio